cgreenhalgh/driver-fitbit/README.md

-# databox-driver-strava
+# databox-driver-fitbit

-Databox driver for the Strava API
+Databox driver for the Fitbit API

 By Chris Greenhalgh <chris.greenhalgh@nottingham.ac.uk>, Copyright (C) The University of Nottingham, 2017

-Status: just about working
+Status: in progress (converting from strava driver)

 Roadmap:
-- fix driver UI to auto-update status
+- translate from strava to fitbit
-- allow oauth configuration to be set from UI
+- implement initial day summary activity support
+- more datasources (sleep, weight, intra-day activity, heartrate, intra-day heartrate)
 - support oauth from databox app (requires changes to app)

 ## Data sources

-### Activities
+### Daily Activity Summary

+(to do)

-This driver downloads your activities from Strava into a time-series in Databox.
+This driver downloads your daily activity summary from fitbit into a time-series in Databox.
-- datasource ID: `activities`
+- datasource type: `Fitbit-Activity-DaySummary`
 - store type: `store-json`
 - API: time-series
 - content type: `application/json`
 - Schema: see below

 Each activity is a JSON object with fields:
+- `date`: in format `yyyy-MM-dd` (not present in Fitbit response but added in driver)
+- `timezone`: (not present in Fitbit response; added from GetProfile response)
+- `activityCalories`: (int)
+- `caloriesBMR`: (int)
+- `distances`: array of {activity,distance} sub-objects (activities: "tracker", "total", ...; distance km float)
+- `fairlyActiveMinutes`: (int)
+- `lightlyActiveMinutes`: (int)
+- `sedentaryMinutes`: (int)
+- `steps`: (int)
-- `id`: activity ID (strava internal ID) (int)
+- `veryActiveMinutes`: (int)
-- `name`: activity name (title) (string)
-- `distance`: total distance (metres) (float)
-- `moving_time`: time moving (seconds) (int?)
-- `elapsed_time`: time elapsed (seconds) (int?)
-- `type`: activity type, e.g. "ride", "run" (string)
-- `start_date`: start date/time, e.g. "2013-08-24T00:04:12Z" (string)
-- `timezone`: local timezone for activity/athlete, e.g. "(GMT-08:00) America/Los_Angeles" (string)`

-This is strict subset of the information in the [Strava activity](http://strava.github.io/api/v3/activities/).
+This is (except for date and timezone) a strict subset of the information in the [Fitbit Daily summary](https://dev.fitbit.com/reference/web-api/activity/#get-daily-activity-summary).

-The store timestamp is the activity `start_date` (ms since UNIX epoch, UTC).
+The store timestamp is the day's date, T12:00:00 (i.e. midday), in their preferred timezone.

 ## Install / use

 To install from local build:
 ```
-./databox-install-component cgreenhalgh/databox-driver-strava
+./databox-install-component cgreenhalgh/driver-fitbit
 ```

 ### Configure

 Note: currently authorizing the driver will only work from a browser on the machine running the databox, not from the databox app or from a remote browser.

-1. In the Databox UI install the driver, called "Strava".
+1. In the Databox UI install the driver, called "Fitbit".
-1. Open the driver UI and "Link to Strava account"; log into Strava if required and then authorize access.
+1. Open the driver UI and "Link to Fitbit account"; log into Strava if required and then authorize access.
 1. (Probably best for now to re-open the databox UI, or you can switch to the app)
-1. In the driver UI "Sync data from strava"; wait a few seconds and reload the page to see the updated status (at some point it will be made to auto-update)
+1. In the driver UI "Sync data from Fitbit"; wait a few seconds and reload the page to see the updated status (at some point it will be made to auto-update)

-See the [activity summary app](https://github.com/cgreenhalgh/databox-app-activity-summary) for a possible way to view your strava activity data.
+See the [activity summary app](https://github.com/cgreenhalgh/databox-app-activity-summary) for a possible way to view your activity data (in the future).

-### Using a personal strava app
+### Using a personal Fitbit app

-Note that the driver by default authenticates with a test/demo strava app (NB not databox app).
-Each strava app has rate limits that apply to total use across all concurrent users.
-So if other people are using it a lot then you may not be able to download new activities.
+Note that the driver by default authenticates with a test/demo fitbit app (NB not databox app).
+This app does NOT have access to a user's intra-day activity or heartrate data.
+But if you create your own "Personal" fitbit app and link to that then that will (potentially) give access to intra-day data.

-You can link the driver to your own strava app by:
+You can link the driver to your own fitbit app by:

-1. Creating a [strava app](https://www.strava.com/settings/api).
-For the authorization callback domain put 'localhost'.
+1. Creating a personal [fitbit app](https://dev.fitbit.com/apps/new).
+For the authorization callback domain put TBD.
-1. Editing `databox-driver-strava/etc/oauth.json` and replacing the `client_id` and `client_secret` with the [values for your new app](https://www.strava.com/settings/api) ("Client ID", "Client Secret"; make sure you show them first!)
+1. In the driver UI replacing the `client_id` (?and `client_secret`) with the values for your new app and hitting "Configure"
-1. Open the driver UI and "Link to Strava account" again.
+1. In the driver UI "Link to Strava account" again.

 ## Implementation notes